knowlab/knowlab.github.io/info.md

 <div class="grpInfo">
-KnowLab is a health informatics research group, led by Dr Honghan Wu.
+KnowLab is a health informatics research group, led by <a href="/group-members#hw">Dr Honghan Wu</a>.
 We aim at improving healthcare using artificial intelligence.
 Our research focuses are machine learning, text analytics, knowledge graph, and their applications in health care.
-We are based in University College London and University of Edinburgh.
+We are based in <a href="https://www.ucl.ac.uk/health-informatics/" target="_blank">IHI, University College London</a> and <a href="https://www.ed.ac.uk/usher/our-centres/medical-informatics" target="_blank">CMI, University of Edinburgh</a>.
 </div>